Football on 5: Second revival (2025)

-Channel 5 teamed up with streaming service DAZN to air 23 matches from the FIFA Club World Cup in the United States from June 14 to July 13, 2025.
+5 teamed up with streaming service DAZN to air 23 matches from the FIFA Club World Cup in the United States from June 14 to July 13, 2025.

-It then aired 2 of Club World Cup winners Chelsea's preseason home games in the VisitMalta Weekender Cup where they took on Bayer Leverkusen and AC Milan.
+It then aired 2 of Club World Cup winners Chelsea's home preseason matches against Bayer Leverkusen and AC Milan, and both legs of Crystal Palace's UEFA Conference League playoff against Norwegian side Fredrikstad FK.

+There is potential for UEFA Champions League matches to come to the network in 2027 due to 5’s sister streaming service Paramount+ winning the rights.

 Presenters

 Channel 5's football coverage has had a number of presenters over the years.
 Brough Scott famously presented their first big match - famously remembered due to the sports bar set-up and the inclusion of fellow Channel 5 personalities, including the cast of Family Affairs.
 After that it was Jeremy Nicholas for a short period until ITV News presenter Steve Scott, brother of ITV Sport anchor Angus Scott took over as host until 2004, when he was replaced by John Barnes.
 In 2006, Barnes moved to a roving reporter and co-commentator role.
 Whenever Barnes was unavailable when he was the host Sky's NFL presenter Nick Halling would deputise.

-BBC Radio 1 DJ and football enthusiast Colin Murray took over the reins as he already appeared on Channel 5 hosting live NFL.
-In 2007, his Radio 1 colleague Mark Chapman joined Channel 5 to cover Italian football alongside Laura Esposto.
+Broadcaster and football enthusiast Colin Murray took over the reins as he already appeared on Channel 5 hosting live NFL.
+In 2007, his BBC Radio 1 colleague at the time, Mark Chapman joined Channel 5 to cover Italian football alongside Laura Esposto.
 In 2010, Colin Murray left Channel 5 after the final of the Europa League in which Fulham were beaten 2–1 by Atlético Madrid, to become a full-time host with BBC Sport to host Match of the Day 2 and BDO Darts.
 Mark Chapman only appeared once more on Channel 5 after the end of Football Italiano covering for Colin Murray and with Laura Esposito now presenting in Italy, Channel 5 needed a new host and Jim Rosenthal was appointed to host live Europa League matches, hosting a live match every round up to the final from 2010 to 2012.
 Kelly Cates and George Riley from BBC Radio 5 Live have joined the show as the new presenters for the new Football League Highlights Show.
 Kelly Cates has worked for ESPN UK, ITV Sport, Talksport and BBC Radio 5 Live covering football from Premier League to the World Cup.
 George Riley has presented Rugby League and reported and commentated on football, snooker and darts for BBC Sport and BBC Radio 5 Live.